Yuku

 getScope(id) and getScopeMut(id) look up any scope by id. currentScopeMut() is there if you need to flip a flag on the active scope yourself (rarely needed, the tracker handles "use strict" automatically).

-scoped.traverse returns an immutable ScopeTree containing every scope that was created:
+scoped.traverse returns an immutable ScopeTree containing every scope that was created.
+Each scope is:

 const scope_tree = try scoped.traverse(MyVisitor, &tree, &visitor);